mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

       * `env-key`

-        This may be used to customize the environment variable used to advertise this port within the task.
+        This may be used to define an environment variable used to advertise this port within the task.
 This is most useful when a random dynamic port is being used, as it allows the task to know what port was allocated for it.

       * `advertise`